2:1 in music, psychology or a combined degree with a substantial music or psychology component.

 Months of entry

-This course is the longest established masters in music psychology in the UK, and a collaboration with the Department of Psychology.
-Our tutors – Nikki Dibben, Stephanie Pitts, Vicki Rowe, Renee Timmers and Victoria Williamson – have been published widely in music psychology and education.
+This course is the longest established masters in music psychology in the UK.
+It is broad and inclusive in its coverage of research areas and provides rigorous training in qualitative and quantitative research techniques.
+Our tutors have published widely in music psychology and education.

 This course allows you to use psychological methods and theory to interpret and understand musical behaviours, sounds and ideas.
-You will be introduced to a range of areas including music cognition and neuroscience, musical development, music in everyday life, and musical performance.
+You will be introduced to a range of areas including music cognition and neuroscience, musical development, music in everyday life and psychology of performance.

-You may specialise within an area through a written dissertation, and the pursuit of original research, generally including experimental or observational empirical investigation.
+You will specialise within an area and pursue original research to be demonstrated by a written dissertation, generally including experimental or observational empirical investigation.
 Students may also take cognitive neuroscience modules within the Department of Psychology.